 79. Although value added tax (VAT) rates have not changed since the last review, the products covered by the different VAT rates and exemptions has undergone several modifications.
-As at October 2006, the general rate of VAT charged on goods and services was 21 per cent, while certain services pay 27 per cent.
-A relatively large number of goods and services are VAT-exempt.
-In addition, certain
+As at October 2006, the general rate of VAT charged on goods and services was 21 per cent, while certain services pay 27 per cent74, and some other products and services are taxed at a lower rate of 10.5 per cent.75 A relatively large number of goods and services are VAT-exempt.76 In addition, certain